vlandham/captain_z/out/captain_z.md

 #

-The row boat skidded into the shallow water near the beach.
+The rowboat skidded into the shallow water near the beach.
 Jumping out into the shallows, Captain Z pulled the little boat up on the shore.
 Her arms were tired and sore from all that rowing.
 She grabbed the chest from the boat and walked up the beach.

 She made it to the first palm tree that was growing out on the beach, then she turned around and gave a little whistle and two clicks.